strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 impact the outcome.

 The Cluster Volume Source will use this API to discover volume information for the whole cluster.
-We intend to continue using `client.quota.callback.static.storage.check-interval` to configure the millisecond interval between polling the cluster state (default is 0 - disabled).
+We intend to continue using `client.quota.callback.static.storage.check.interval` to configure the interval between polling the cluster state (default is 1 minute).
 The performance cost of this API was [discussed](https://lists.apache.org/thread/11zyqqnyg1wgf4jdo6pvn7hn51g3vf8r) upstream as part of the KIP, which should be low cost.

-Setting `client.quota.callback.static.storage.hard` or `client.quota.callback.static.storage.soft` would be incompatible with the cluster sourced volumes and fail configuration of the plugin.

 ##### Admin Client Configuration

 To obtain log dir descriptions through the Admin API we need to construct an admin client.

-If using cluster sourced volumes we require the admin client bootstrap to be configured using `client.quota.callback.static.kafka.admin.bootstrap.servers`
+We require the admin client bootstrap to be configured using `client.quota.callback.static.kafka.admin.bootstrap.servers`

 Additional admin client configuration can be passed using the form `client.quota.callback.static.kafka.admin.${configuration}`.
 For example: `client.quota.callback.static.kafka.admin.security.protocol=SSL`